 Welcome to Class 2!

 This term is a busy one, with several key events lined up.
-Please do keep looking at the 'dates for diary' section in the parents page to keep you up to date.
-Reading, maths and growth mind-set workshops will be very helpful for parents and children, along with numerous sporting events and other opportunities for us to get together as a federation.
+Please do keep looking at the 'dates for diary' section in the parents page to keep you up to date; these include cross-federation challenge and theme days, along with sporting events and other opportunities.
 We will be using this page to keep you informed of what we get up to including class work, trips and events.

 Please do come upstairs on Friday mornings between 8.45 and 9.00am to look at your child's books and see what we have been up to.
 Please contact the class teacher/Dr Regan in the first instance, if you have any queries about your child's learning.
 Thank you.